explosion/wikid/.github/PULL_REQUEST_TEMPLATE.md

 tick off all the boxes. [] -> [x] -->
 - [ ] I confirm that I have the right to submit this contribution under the project's MIT license.
 - [ ] I ran the tests, and all new and existing tests passed.
-- [ ] My changes don't require a change to the documentation, or if they do, I've added all required information.
+- [ ] My changes don't require a change to the readme, or if they do, I've added all required information.